Words Bern Le Roux – Marie Claire travel – April 2005

 Today, Okavango Horse Safaris is based in the heart of the Delta on the banks of the Xudum River.
 Kujwana camp, where the first two nights are spent, is tented hedonism – a luxurious canvas suite with polished wooden floors, hot running water, solar electricity and your own private viewing deck.
+It is always better to seek the help of electrical contractor conway sc to sort out any kind of issues related to electricity.
+You can see this page if you are looking for quality and affordable solar installations and related services.
 In a 15 000 square-kilometre private concession teeming with game, my only company is owners PJ and Barney, a handful of staff and grooms and the rest of the group, which never exceeds eight riders.

 When it comes to riding ability, we’re told at our first safety brief, we must be able to gallop out of danger’.
 And when you’re in the company of lions, there are no rules – each situation with these unpredictable predators is different.
 There are two guides accompanying the group at all times, each armed with bear bangers – imported flares that have become synonymous with horseback riding through lion territory.
 After the orientation ride I feel more at ease.
 The back of a horse is the safest place to be when viewing game, I tell myself.
 Not only are you in control, but you can make a speedy getaway if faced with danger.
 It’s also the best way to view game up close and personal – the horses are encouraged to graze at a sighting as this encourages the game to relax.
 And the horses are amazing – not your average school ponies, these are quality breeds picked by Barney herself, and well-adjusted to he environment.